SamAGreen/working-out/README.md

 # Working Out - A Workout Tracker

-Something I should work on more often.
+A cross platform app developed with React Native and something I should work on more often.
 Color and Theming loosely inspired by this [Donny Benét music video](https://www.youtube.com/watch?v=qh74fm-FGFo).
 (Please do not click if you highly value professionalism and are considering hiring me)

 ## Basic Features